dascritch/cpu-audio/API.md

 This is the reference page for public accessible methods and properties.
 You can read some test cases in the `examples` sub-directory of this project.

+Important : Undocumented feature uses is at your risks, we won't check naming, parameters, actions and outputs continuity.
+And seriously, keep our webcomponent up to date on the stable version.

 document.body.CPU
 -----------------